snoai/ai-markdown/CONTRIBUTING.md

-# Contributing to AI-MD
+# Contributing to AI-Markdown

-Thank you for your interest in contributing to AI-MD!
+Thank you for your interest in contributing to AI-Markdown!
 We welcome contributions from the community and are pleased to have you join us.

 ## Getting Started